zvictor/brainyduck/README.md

 ## Why

-Building world-class backend as a service became not only possible but also effortless with the advent of powerful technologies such as graphql and faunadb.
-However, this new paradigm introduces a whole new setup and deployment requisites to your project development.
+Building world-class backend as a service became accessible with the advent of technologies such as graphql and faunadb.
+Within this new paradigm, a whole new setup and deployment requisites were introduced to your project development.

 We have built Faugra to help you transition to a top notch serverless environment while keeping the developer experience neat! 🌈🍦🐥